godsgood33/php-db/source/truncate.rst

-truncate
+Truncate
 ========

 Purpose:
 --------
-The truncate method allows you to truncate a tables data instead of having to run the delete command
+The truncate method allows you to truncate a tables data instead of having to run the delete command.
+This will throw an error if there are linked tables.

 Definition:
 -----------